Chesterfield local area guide

 LEISURE AND ACTIVITIES

-Catch blockbuster films at the ten screen Cineworld cinema with food outlets nearby to make a day of it.
-For a more traditional setting, the Pomegranate Theatre and Cinema hosts regular shows and cinematic events.
+You can catch blockbuster films at the ten screen Cineworld cinema located in walking distance from Nando’s, Mcdonald’s, Harvester and Taco Bell.
+For a more traditional setting, the Pomegranate Theatre and Cinema hosts regular shows and cinematic events for all the family.

-Local to the area is the Chesterfield Museum and Art Gallery that tells the story of the town from its beginnings to the present day.
-It is free entry and has a variety of activities available for children.
+Chesterfield Museum and Art Gallery that tells the story of the town from its beginnings to the present day.
+Offering free entry and a variety of activities available for children it is the perfect option for a day out.

 /content/uploads/Transport-links-Chesterfield-850x480-1.jpg